-Each Spring, Middlebury holds a Student Research Symposium “to showcase and applaud the undergraduate research and creative efforts of our student body.”
+Each Spring, Middlebury holds a Spring Student Symposium “to showcase and applaud the undergraduate research and creative efforts of our student body.”
 This offers a wonderful setting for students to share their ideas and research with the larger College community.
 Here are some examples of what Classics students have recently presented:

 Matthew Pincus '11